adithya-anand-999/image_processing-/README.md

 # upcoming features
-Allow users to input their own images easily from the frontend \n Allow users to download images after applying changes Add a toggle to allow image processing changes to compound, meaning multiple changes beyond pixel operations can be seen together
+Allow users to input their own images easily from the frontend.
+Allow users to download images after applying changes.
+Add a toggle to allow image processing changes to compound, meaning multiple changes beyond pixel operations can be seen together.